FORREST HUDES: MAKER

 The intention of my work is to grapple with these questions in the forms of everyday objects:

-How can an object (read: lamp, table, stool, desk…) be queer - accepting that inanimate objects do not and cannot possess sexuality or gender?
+How can an object (read: lamp, table, stool, desk…) be queer (and encourage queerness) - accepting that inanimate objects do not and cannot possess sexuality or gender?

-How can an object reject patriarchy, toxic masculine behavior, and heteronormativity?
+How can an object reject patriarchy, toxic masculinity, and heteronormativity?

 How can an object embody emotionality over rationalism?